 - 1. a.
 Per academic year, two opportunities to take examinations will be offered for each unit of education. - b.
-By way of exception to a., the options for retaking practical exercises, internships and bachelor's project or theses are detailed in the faculty regulations bachelor's thesis or relevant internship manual, teaching regulations or graduation regulations. - 2.
-The most recent mark will apply in the event of a resit.
-A resit is allowed for both passed and failed units of study.
-The bachelor's thesis, internship and practical exercise are excluded from the arrangement that a resit is allowed for both passed and failed units of study. - 3.
-The resit for a (partial) interim examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
-The Examination Board may allow students an extra opportunity to sit an interim examination if they: - a) lack only those credits to qualify for their degree; and - b) have failed the interim examination during all the previously offered attempts unless participation in an interim examination was not possible for compelling reasons. - The extra opportunity can only be offered if it concerns a written examination, a paper or a take home examination.
+By way of exception to a., the options for retaking practical exercises, internships and theses are detailed in the relevant internship manual, course manual or teaching regulations. - The most recent mark will apply in the event of a resit.
+A resit is allowed for both passed and failed units of education.
+The bachelor thesis, internship and practical exercise are excluded from the arrangement that a resit is allowed for passed units of study because the process of the thesis, internship and practicum itself includes feedback opportunities. - 3.
+The resit for a (partial) examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
+The Examination Board may allow a student an extra opportunity to sit an examination if that student: - a. lacks only those credits to qualify for their degree; and - b. has failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons. - 5.
+The extra opportunity can only be offered if it concerns an examination, a paper or a take home examination.
 This provision excludes the practical exercises and the Bachelor's project or thesis.
 Requests for an additional examination opportunity must be submitted to the Examination Board no later than 1 July.
-If necessary, the method of examination may deviate from the provisions in the study guide. - 5.
-If a unit of education is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in Section B for the subsequent period.
+If necessary, the method of examination may deviate from the provisions in the study guide. - 6.
+If a unit of education is no longer offered in the following academic year, at least one additional opportunity will subsequently be provided to sit the examination(s) or parts thereof and a transitional arrangement will be included in Section B.